nitrogency/links-extractor-to-json/README.md

 ```

-And you should find this output in the `data.json` file:
+And you should find output like this in the `data.json` file:
 ```json
 [
     {